adithya/adithya.github.io/_posts/2016-03-03-verge-app-store-entitlement.md

 [^2]: I'm not saying Apple can't make the App Store store better, or provide us with more oppurtunities, but they're just that, oppurtunities.
 You are still competing in the same marketplace, with the same apps, for the same consumers, and there's not much Apple can do about that.

 [^3]: Granted, not <b>everything</b> is about hard work, luck does play a factor in a given app's succeess in the App Store.
-That said, every business environment is going to be unfair and imperfect in some way, but as business owners its childish and irresponsible to let that be crux of our businesses.
+That said, every business environment is going to be unfair and imperfect in some way, but as business owners its childish and irresponsible to let that be crux of our businesss.